Long-term psychotherapy FAQs

 What’s your fee?

-I am happy to offer a complimentary phone call of up to 15 minutes ahead of arranging to meet for an initial session.
+I offer a complimentary phone call of up to 15 minutes ahead of arranging to meet for an initial session.

 How often will we meet?

-I have a contract that sets out fees, timing, holidays and cancellation notice policy, all of which we can discuss in the first session.
-Feel free to ask me about my terms and conditions when you get in touch.
+I work with a clear therapeutic contract that sets out fees, holidays, notice periods and cancellation policies.
+We can discuss this together in the first session, and you’re very welcome to ask about my terms when you get in touch.

 I’ve never had therapy before.
 How do I start?